unmanned-player/nbus/README.md

 * Path prefix defaults to `/var/run/nbus/`
 * On Linux, it defaults to abstract prefix and is set to `nbus:`.

+### BUILD_CLI

+During compilation, if JSON-C and/or TinyCBOR was found in path, the compilation process will link `nbuscli` to link against these libraries to enrich event listening.
+However, `libnbus.a`/`libnbus.so` itself will be independent and depends only on standard C/POSIX APIs.

 ## Diagnostic utility

 nBus comes with a command-line diagnostic utility called, `nbuscli`.
 It can be used to listen for events, raise events